QButterfly/QButterfly/README.md

 A demo of QButterfly is available [here](https://immzhaw.eu.qualtrics.com/jfe/form/SV_887kj9vYpIqnBfU).
 It shows a Qualtrics survey.
 A short LimeSurvey demo is [here](https://qbutterfly.limesurvey.net/499761).

-The video belows gives an overview how QButterfly works and is installed:
+The following video gives an overview of how QButterfly works and is installed:

 [![Demo and Installation](https://img.youtube.com/vi/xovYdHoPQTo/hqdefault.jpg)](https://www.youtube.com/watch?v=xovYdHoPQTo)